Science of Painting: Choosing the Right Paint and Application Method

 Paint is made of three main ingredients:

-• Pigments: These microscopically small particles—think titanium dioxide for white or carbon black for deep tones—give paint its color and hiding power.
+Pigments: Microscopically small particles—think titanium dioxide for whites or carbon black for deep tones—that provide color and hiding power.
 Inorganic pigments like metal compounds offer durability, while organic pigments from natural sources add vibrancy.

 Pigment Types